mighty-gerbils/gerbil/README.md

 by editing `build-config.ss` and running `build_stdlib.sh` in `$GERBIL_HOME/src/`

 ## Build Instructions
-After checking out the source code from Github, let `$GERBIL_HOME` be the top directory of Gerbil.
+After unpacking a release or checking out the source code from Github, let `$GERBIL_HOME` be the top directory of Gerbil.
 Then:
 ```
 $ cd $GERBIL_HOME/src